omotoshohei/sales-forecast-with-python-time-series/README.md

 ## Sales Forecasting Project Using Python

-Welcome to this comprehensive sales forecasting project designed as an easily reusable template.
+This is a sales forecasting project designed as an easily reusable template.
 This project showcases the application of various predictive modeling techniques for accurate weekly sales forecasting, leveraging Python's powerful data science libraries.

----

 ### Overview